Haworthia transiens (Poelln.) M.Hayashi

 Haworthia cymbiformis f. multifolia, Haworthia cymbiformis var. brevifolia, Haworthia cymbiformis var. multifolia, Haworthia cymbiformis var. transiens, Haworthia cymbiformis var. translucens, Haworthia planifolia var. transiens

-Haworthia transiens, also known as Haworthia cymbiformis var. transiens, is a stemless succulent with solitary to slowly proliferous rosettes, up to 2 inches (5 cm) in diameter, of fleshy, light green leaves.
-The leaves turn reddish-brown in full sun.
-They are roundish, up to 1 inch (2.5 cm) long, each with 8 to 10 longitudinal stripes, finely toothed margins, and a pointy, translucent area near the tip.
-Flowers are white to pale pink with brownish-green veins and appear from mid-spring to early summer on an up to 8 inches (20 cm) tall inflorescence.
+Haworthia transiens, also known as Haworthia cymbiformis var. transiens, is a stemless succulent that forms solitary to slowly proliferous rosettes of thick fleshy light green leaves that turn reddish-brown in full sun.
+The rosettes grow up to 2 inches (5 cm) in diameter.
+Leaves are roundish, up to 1 inch (2.5 cm) long, each with 8 to 10 longitudinal stripes, finely toothed margins, and a pointy translucent area near the tip.
+Flowers are white to pale pink with brownish-green veins and appear on an up to 8 inches (20 cm) tall inflorescence from mid-spring to early summer.